 But white can escape with a draw by checking for dear life.
 1.Rg7+ Kh8 2.Rxh7+ Kg8 3.Rxh7+!
 Note that checking at any time with the rook on e7 loses.
 After the black king reached d8, the checks are over, and not ( 3.Rxh3+?
 Qc6+!
 4.Kg2 Qc5+)

 3…Kh8 4.Rh7+ Kg8 5.Rh7+ ½–½

 Rook lifts are a great way to develop your rooks.
 Rooks are tough, but not at the start of the game They’re stuck in the corners then, with no easy road out.
 We usually develop rooks by moving them to files that are not blocked by pawns.
 Those are called open files.
-A another way to get your rook into action is with a rook lift.
-As you might already know, lift is the British term for elevator.
+Another way to get your rook into action is with a rook lift.
+As you might already know, a lift is the British term for an elevator.